When: Tuesday, July 31, 11am-1pm

 World-wide research on women’s roles in fisheries has indicated that women have important, yet often, overlooked roles in fisheries.
 In Bristol Bay roughly 30 percent of the setnet permit holders are women.
 NOAA Fisheries scientists from the Alaska Fisheries Science Center documented oral histories with women so that they could share their stories and knowledge, and about how environmental change may be impacting these fisheries.
-They will be sharing the results of this project during two upcoming community events.
+They shared the results of this project during two community events.

-The researchers will be in Bristol Bay from Tuesday July 24th through Thursday August 2nd and will be gathering more oral histories from Alaska Native women who fish in Bristol Bay.
+The researchers were in Bristol Bay from Tuesday July 24 through Thursday August 2, 2018 and gathered oral histories from Alaska Native women who fish in Bristol Bay.

 For more information on this event please reach out to email@example.com